-Enjoying my morning coffee I opened a news feed.
-One of the headline news was that there is a problem of overcrowding in Venice, known in winter season for its carnival festivities.
-And, there is a suggestion to limit access for those tourists, who do not stay overnight in the city.
-Whether the news is true or not, the problem of overcrowding in a number of spots worth sightseeing or spending holidays in Europe, and on other continents, rises today to a real problem both for inhabitants and for tourists.
-With the market liberalisation in the skies, opening of borders, including facilitation of student exchange, and probably some other factors playing the role, tourism seems to be booming.
+Enjoying my morning coffee, I opened a news feed.
+One of the headline news was that there is a problem of overcrowding in Venice, known in the winter season for its carnival festivities.
+And, there is a suggestion to limit access for those tourists who do not stay overnight in the city.
+Whether the news is actual or not, overcrowding in several spots worth sightseeing or spending holidays in Europe, and on other continents, is today a real problem both for inhabitants and for tourists.
+With the market liberalization in the skies, the opening of borders, including facilitation of student exchange, and probably some other factors playing the role, tourism seems to be booming.

 One of the ways to avoid crowds is to get up early and reach the place before it crowds up to just contemplate the art or the place.
-But still with limited holiday time it is usually many spots we want to visit at one day, so it is only one that we can visit each morning.
-And still even when on spot in the morning, we are among those few for only half an hour or so … Or we can look for interesting places to visit that are not that popular with tourists.
-As the overcrowding does not consider only historical objects but also popular sea and mountain resorts, when not ready for crowds one has to be indeed very selective and make proper research in the internet before planning a trip.
+With limited holiday leaves, there are many spots we want to visit one day.
+But, it is the only one that we can visit each morning.
+Still, even when on the spot in the morning, we are among those few for only half an hour or so … Or we can look for interesting places to visit that are not that popular with tourists.
+The overcrowding does not consider only historical objects.
+These are also famous sea and mountain resorts.
+Not ready for crowds, one has to be indeed very selective and make proper research on the internet before planning a trip.

-The other solution is simply accept the fact and think of proper logistics like visiting a restroom ahead and carry little food and water as well as plan the day so that a part we spent in the crowds but later on we visit a less attended place to keep balance.
+The other solution is simply to accept the fact.
+Some small tricks like visiting a restroom ahead, carrying some little food and water or planning the day so that a part we spent in the crowds but later on we visit a less attended place to keep balance are always helpful.